Which Black Library book is the best?

 hmm thousand sons also has an audio book too.. theres an excerpt of some audio on the black library website for those interested

 A Thousand Sons is a very good book.
 I thoroughly enjoyed reading it.
 I tried listening to The Dark King and The Lightning Tower and I have to say that I would much rather read a book than listen to one.
 I dunno, kids these days and their Eye-pods and Em-Pee 3 players.
-Why, back in my day we had to make do with Em-Pee 1s and we considered ourselves darned lucky to have those.jus wrote:hmm graham Mc'Niel's stuff has been getting rather popular of late, what with the new york times best seller and what not, for those who have read it, how would you rate a thousand sons?
+Why, back in my day we had to make do with Em-Pee 1s and we considered ourselves darned lucky to have those.

 Painted Minis in 2014: 510, in 2015: 300, in 2016 :369, in 2019: 417, in 2020: 450